Bidston railway station: History

-Bidston station has for most of its existence been primarily an interchange point between trains.
-The station is relatively isolated except for nearby Bidston Village, and was accessed only by foot.
+Bidston station has, for most of its existence, been primarily an interchange point.
+It is relatively isolated, except for nearby Bidston Village, and was accessed only by foot.
 Until 1970, the approach road to the station was an unpaved track.
-Because of its isolation when a through station, the station closed twice due to poor passenger usage.
-Today there is an adjacent car park at the station with access to the nearby Junction One retail park via a lane.
-The station's prime function as an interchange still remains today.
+Due to its isolation when a through station, it was closed twice due to poor passenger usage.

 The station was originally built by the Hoylake Railway, opening on 2 July 1866 as an intermediate through station on their line from Birkenhead Dock to the east to Hoylake to the west.
 The Birkenhead Dock terminus was a tramway railway interchange station, with onward journeys to Birkenhead Woodside ferry by horse drawn street trams of the Wirral Tramway.
 The station first closed on 4 July 1870, reopening on 1 August 1872.
-In 1878 the Hoylake Railway line was extended to West Kirby on the River Dee coast to the west.
-In 1888 the line was extended to Birkenhead Park station.
-Birkenhead Park was an interchange station to Liverpool via the Mersey Railway.
-The old tramway interchange terminus at Birkenhead Dock station was converted to a goods station.
+In 1878, the Hoylake Railway line was extended to West Kirby on the River Dee coast to the west.
+In 1888, the line was extended to Birkenhead Park station, which was an interchange station to Liverpool via the Mersey Railway.
+The old tramway interchange terminus at Birkenhead Dock was converted to a goods station.

-The station was again closed in June 1890 due to low passenger numbers.
-The station was permanently reopened on 18 May 1896 as the northern terminus of the new North Wales and Liverpool Railway.
+The station was again closed in June 1890, due to low passenger numbers, but was permanently reopened on 18 May 1896 as the northern terminus of the new North Wales and Liverpool Railway.
 The southern terminus was at Hawarden Bridge, which joined onto the Wrexham, Mold and Connah's Quay Railway line to Wrexham Central.
-In 1898 Bidston ceased to be a terminus station with the line extended to Seacombe in Wallasey.
-Bidston became a passenger interchange station.
+In 1898, Bidston ceased to be a terminus station with the line extended to Seacombe in Wallasey; it became a passenger interchange station.

-Through trains to Liverpool commenced in 1938 when the London Midland and Scottish Railway electrified the line from Birkenhead Park to West Kirby.
+Through trains to Liverpool commenced in 1938, when the London Midland and Scottish Railway electrified the line from Birkenhead Park to West Kirby.
 During the earlier half of the twentieth century, Bidston station was known as Bidston Dee Junction and was a busy interchange between the Wirral line electric services and the Seacombe to Wrexham and Chester Northgate steam trains.
-In 1960 the Wrexham service changed to diesel trains.
-At the same time the northern terminus of the line was diverted further north to terminate at New Brighton due to the closure of Seacombe station.
-The section of line from Bidston to New Brighton was closed in 1971 due to poor passenger use with the line from Wrexham terminating at Birkenhead North.
-However it was subsequently cut back to Bidston and again the station became a terminus on the Borderlands Line in October 1978 and this remains the situation today.
+In 1960, the Wrexham service changed to diesel trains.
+At the same time, the northern terminus of the line was diverted further north to terminate at New Brighton due to the closure of Seacombe station.
+The section of line from Bidston to New Brighton was closed in 1971, due to poor passenger use, with the line from Wrexham terminating at Birkenhead North.
+However, it was subsequently cut back to Bidston and the station became a terminus again on the Borderlands Line in October 1978.

 The section of curve between Bidston West and North Junctions, on the wye to the east of the station, was severed on 28 November 1983.
-This removed the direct route to New Brighton for passengers, and Bidston Dock for freight.
+This removed the direct route to New Brighton for passengers and Bidston Dock for freight.